oceanypt/LLM-self-eval/README.md

 ## Code Usage
-To use our code, you should prepare the outputs of different models under the same folder.
+To use our code, you should prepare the outputs of different models under the same folder (e.g., ./responses).
 Each file corresponds to one model, and each line in a file corresponds to the model output of one input instruction.
+The file name can just be the model name (e.g, ChatGPT).

-Here, we provide some example outputs under the folder of /responses.
+Here, we provide some example outputs under the folder of /responses (examples can be uploaded later).
 By running as follows,
 ```bash
 python self_evaluation.py -i ./responses  -b 0. -m bert-score -f allenai/longformer-large-4096
 ```